pingcap/blog/how-tikv-reads-and-writes.md

 In this example, we create table t1 with 4 fields, with `ID` as the primary key, `name` as the unique index, and `age` as a non-unique index.
 So how does the data in this table correspond to TiKV?

 In TiDB, each table has a unique ID, such as 11 here, and each index also has a unique ID, for example, 12 for the name index and 13 for the age index.
 We use prefixes `t` and `i` to distinguish between data and index in the table.
-For table `t1` above, suppose it now has two rows of data, which are `(1, “a”, 10, “hello”)` and `(2, “b”, 12, “world”)`.
+For table `t1` above, suppose it now has two rows of data, which are `(1, "a", 10, "hello")` and `(2, "b", 12, "world")`.
 In TiKV, each row of data has different a corresponding key-value pair, as shown below:

 ```
 Primary Key